UPPMAX/programming_formalisms/docs/project_start/startup.md

 ???- question "Exercise A: Start project from one of your existing projects"

     - Just use an existing programming project you have today
-    - use it in the follwong steps.
+    - use it in the following steps.

 ???- question "Exercise B: Start the test project"